-The Albright-Knox is committed to creating and fostering a universal environment of accessibility for visitors of all ages.
+Albright-Knox Northland is committed to creating and fostering a universal environment of accessibility for visitors of all ages.
 (Please note: The Albright-Knox's Elmwood Avenue campus is temporarily closed for construction as we build the future Buffalo AKG Art Museum.)

 For Visitors with Mobility Impairments

-Accessible parking is available in the museum’s lot and accessible entrances are located on both sides of the main Elmwood Avenue entrance.
-Wheelchairs are available free of charge in the Coat Room on a first-come, first-served basis.
-Portable stools are also available; please inquire at the Admissions Desk.
-Elevators and lifts are located throughout the building.
+Accessible parking is available in Albright-Knox Northland's lot.
+Wheelchairs are available free of charge on a first-come, first-served basis.
+Portable stools are also available; please inquire at the Welcome Desk.

-ASL interpreted tours for visitors who are deaf or hard of hearing are available upon request.
+ASL interpretation for people who are Deaf or hard of hearing is available upon request.
 To schedule an ASL interpreter for an event, please contact Access & Community Programs Coordinator Karen Duval at 716.270.8249 or firstname.lastname@example.org at least two weeks in advance.

 For Visitors Who Are Blind or Partially Sighted